Folding Aces in Tournament Poker – To Do or Not to Do?

 Similar to an all-suited flop or a board with three or more suited cards, when you see a board that’s loaded with connecting cards, be cautious.

-If there are three or four connectors on the board, be prepared to fold.
+If there are three or four connectors on the board, be prepared to consider folding Aces.
 If someone is moving all in after a 9 8 7 flop, then you’re probably up against J10 or some other straight or straight draw.
 Be mindful of who’s raising you.

 If you think you’re opponent is full of it, don’t let them steal the pot.